-At March 31, 2023, one affiliated Investor of record, the Feeder Fund, owned 91% of the Master Fund's net assets and one unaffiliated Investor owned 9% of the Master Fund's net assets.
-Transactions by these Investors may have a material impact on the Master Fund
+At March 31, 2025, one affiliated Investor of record, the Feeder Fund, owned 96% of the Master Fund's net assets and one unaffiliated Investor owned 4% of the Master Fund's net assets.
+Transactions by these Investors may have a material impact on the Master Fund.

-- h.
-CASH AND CASH HELD IN ESCROW: Cash consists of monies held at The Bank of New York Mellon (the "Custodian" or "BNYM").
-Such cash, at times, may exceed federally insured limits.
-The Master Fund has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on such accounts.
-There are no restrictions on the cash held by the Master Fund's Custodian.
-Cash held in escrow represents monies received in advance of the effective date of an Investor's subscription.
-The monies are deposited with the Master Fund's transfer agent, and will be released from escrow on the effective date of the subscription.
-There was no cash held in escrow at March 31, 2023. - i.
+i.
 FOREIGN CURRENCY TRANSLATION: The books and records of the Master Fund are maintained in U.S. dollars.
 The value of investments, assets and liabilities denominated in currencies other than U.S. dollars is translated into U.S. dollars based upon current foreign exchange rates.
 Purchases and sales of foreign investments, income and expenses are converted into U.S. dollars based on currency exchange rates prevailing on the respective dates of such transactions.
 Net realized and unrealized gain (loss) on foreign currency transactions represents: (1) foreign exchange gains and losses from the sale and holdings of foreign currencies; (2) gains and losses between trade date and settlement date on investment securities transactions and foreign currency exchange contracts; and (3) gains and losses from the difference between amounts of interest and dividends recorded and the amounts actually received.